galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 >
 > 2. Copy it to the `myviz/pdb` directory and name it `logo.png`.

-## 1.3 Annotate the visualization
+## 1.3 Configure the visualization

 Each visualization has a configuration file named `config.js`.
 This file has conceptual similarities with a Tool's XML-file.
 It allows developers to specify a variety of attributes and input parameters for their visualization.
-In the following sections we are going to gradually augment this file but for now we keep it simple.
+Throughout this tutorial we are going to gradually augment this file but for now we keep it simple.

 > ### Tasks
 >